JakeSteam/Mermaid/readme.md

+> [!WARNING]
+> This PR reflects Mermaid syntax as of ~2022, and doesn't include newer diagram types (yet).
+Feel free to raise a PR adding them!

 # Mermaid syntax references

-A rewrite of [the Mermaid documentation](https://mermaid-js.github.io/mermaid/) as a learning aid and cheatsheet.
+A rewrite of [the Mermaid documentation](https://mermaid.js.org/intro/syntax-reference.html) as a learning aid and cheatsheet.

 <table>
 <tr><td>Example</td><td>Code</td></tr>